FiratAgis/distributed_computing/docs/SharedExclusion/algorithm.rst

 Peterson's Algorithm
 """"""""""""""""""""""""

 Peterson's :ref:`Algorithm <PetersonsAlgorithm>` [Peterson1981]_ works for 2 processes, lets call them p_0 and p_1, and prevents both of them from entering the critical section in the same time.
-It achives this by a way of each process giving way to other.
+It achieves this by a way of each process giving way to other.
 When the process comes to the critical section, it first allows the other process to continue to the critical section and only moves forward if the other is not currently trying to enter the critical section or if the other process finishes its work within the critical section.
-While it is a gentlemen's way of handling shared memory exclusion, its main limitation lies in the fact that it only works for 2 processes.
+While it is a gentleman's way of handling shared memory exclusion, its main limitation lies in the fact that it only works for 2 processes.
 This can be circumnavigated by a cascading giving way action for processes arranged in a binary tree but that will be explored later.

 .. _PetersonsAlgorithm: